DNKonanov/snapper-man-test/docs/source/usercases.rst

 .. image:: images/A45_CATG.png

 The left column shows the signal shift for all k-mers containing a considered motif (in our case CATG) in a different positions.
-The right columns shows the distribution of effect sizes collected from all k-mers represented in the considered genome.
+The right columns shows the distribution of effect sizes collected from all k-mers represented in the considered genome and match the template on the left plot.
 If the motif is complete, this distribution should have one visible mode different from zero.
-Here, we can see a clear signal shift and unimodal distribution off effect sizes for NNNNNCATGNNNNNN variant that means that CATG is a complete methylation motif.
+Here, we can see a clear signal shift and unimodal distribution of effect sizes for NNNNNCATGNNNNNN variant that means that CATG is a complete methylation motif.

 Numbers in the title of left distributions shows 10, 25, 50, 75, and 90 percentiles of the disctribution.